 Authentic Leader — Independent of national Party "don't offend anyone" politics; independent of DNC/DCCC — Leading with vision, conviction

 Building a New Democratic Party — Assertively progressive, transparent, open, fair, inclusive and inviting—a Party for the Future

 Grassroots Campaign — No corporate or PAC money; individual contributions only—every little bit helps, please help with what you can

-Patriotic Vision — Integrity with a focus on the needs and wellbeing of ordinary Americans; and the common good for our country
+Patriotic Vision — Integrity focused on the needs and wellbeing of ordinary Americans; and the common good for our country; a viable future

 Strategic Priorities — Gateway issues first for a viable American future; then We The People will have the chance to take care of the rest

-Healthy Population — Medicare for All: Comprehensive health care is a right; not a privilege!
+Healthy Population — HR1384: Medicare For All Act; Improve & fix Medicare; Comprehensive health care is a human right; not a privilege!